up42/docs/source/up42-blocks/processing/pansharpen.rst

 Block type: ``PROCESSING``

-This block pansharpens images of the Pleiades, SPOT or Sentinel-2 sensor.
-It creates a single high-resolution color image from a high-resolution panchromatic and lower resolution multispectral image bands.
+This block pansharpens images of the Pleiades, SPOT or Sentinel-2 sensors.
+It creates a single high-resolution color image from high-resolution panchromatic and lower resolution multispectral image bands.

 Supported parameters
 --------------------